Best Restaurants in North York (2026): Top 10 Picks Across 12 Cuisines

 We visited all 10 restaurants on this list, compared menus and prices, and ranked them so you know exactly where to go.
 North York is one of the most diverse food destinations in the Greater Toronto Area.
-From Michelin-recognized Thai at a suburban mall to viral pan-fried buns with hour-long lines, the Yonge Street corridor and its surrounding neighbourhoods pack over 80 noteworthy restaurants across every cuisine imaginable.
+From Michelin-recognized Thai at a suburban mall to viral pan-fried buns with hour-long lines, the Yonge Street corridor and its surrounding neighbourhoods pack over 90 noteworthy restaurants across every cuisine imaginable.
 This is the master guide to all of it.
+Planning something special?
+See our Mother's Day brunch in North York guide for prix-fixe menus and group reservations.

 How We Ranked These